Ed-Whyatt/abundant-books-ms-4/TESTING.md

 ## Known Bugs

 #### Books page sort by price
-The sort by price in books html dose not sort by acending or decending order.
+The sort by price in books html dose not sort by ascending or descending order.